nasa/ziggy/doc/user-manual/customizing-ziggy.md

 ## Customizing Ziggy

-The [Remote Parameters](remote-parameters.md) article discussed a Java class in Ziggy called `gov.nasa.ziggy.module.remote.RemoteParameters`.
-You can define your own parameter sets if the `DefaultParameters` is insufficient for your needs.
+The [Algorithm Parameters](algorithm-parameters.md) article discussed how to define parameter sets.
+In some cases, you may have to define your own parameter set in code.
 This article discusses how you can do this and more.

 ### Adding the Ziggy Dependency to Your Build